Rowe answers questions regarding the Beverly Hills Unified School District Board of Education election in November 2020

 City politics has become a racket where politicians accept campaign “donations” from rich investors in return for favors later.
 Incumbents raise crazy amounts of money to run for an office that doesn’t pay much but controls hundreds of millions of dollars of taxpayer money.
 Accepting massive donations only makes sense if it’s actually bribes.
 After their guy is elected, the investors line up for construction contracts and other patronage.

 I am the candidate for the people of Beverly Hills.
 I don’t owe anyone favors for donations or endorsements.
-By making our Public Schools great again, together we will make our Beverly Hills Public Schools the Best Schools in the World.
+Together we will make our Beverly Hills Public Schools the Best Schools in the World.

 I’m Robin S. Rowe.
 I’m running for Beverly Hills School Board in the November election.
 My website is robinsrowe.com.